Ron Gaboury, CEO

 As Caregility’s Chief Strategy Officer, Pete provides leadership to our growing product and solution focus in the healthcare market.
 He is a pioneer, innovator and leader in the field of telehealth video and communications solutions with 20 years of experience in the healthcare industry.
 Pete has served in various strategic, business development and sales leadership positions at healthcare technology manufacturers such as Rubbermaid Healthcare, CPort Solutions, Johnson & Johnson, DePuy and Zimmer.
 He now leads overall strategy at Caregility, driving innovation, value and business expansion in the healthcare market.

-Kelly McDermott, SVP Marketing
+Kelly McDermott, Chief Marketing Officer

 Kelly McDermott leads Caregility’s global marketing efforts.
 She is an accomplished marketing executive with deep expertise in strategic planning, global marketing, lead generation, public relations, investor relations, customer retention, and sales operations.
 Much of her career has been spent in leadership positions with fast- growth companies in the technology sector, including voice, video and data communications, software, security, cloud computing, and systems integration.